Karthikkkunal/WebScraper-GoLang/README.md

 Terminal
 go mod init scraper
 The init command will initialize a scraper Go module inside your project root folder.
-You should now see a go.mod file with the following content in your root folder: go.mod module scraper go 1.22.0
+You should now see a go.mod file with the following content in your root folder:

+# To the Run the project :
+go run .
+go.mod
+module scraper
+go 1.22.0